HajraShahab/HajraShahab/README.md

 - 👋 Hi, I’m @HajraShahab

-My undergraduate training in Economics coupled with my on-going graduate studies in Data Analytics and Management at Carnegie Mellon University has helped me develop an interdisciplinary understanding of data-driven decisions.
-I have a profound interest in statistical methods, data analytics, machine learning, data visualization and human-computer interaction.

 - 👀 I’m interested in Product Analytics, Data Science and anything that makes me stop and wonder!

 - 🌱 What I am upto now

 •	Currently enrolled in MS Data Analytics program at Carnegie Mellon University (expected graduation May 2022).
 The Data Analytics track is a highly selective STEM certified program that includes robust coursework in data mining & machine learning, statistics & modeling, and computer programming!

-•	Seeking personal and professional growth

 - 📫 How to reach me